dreamgrove/dreamgrove/content/guardian/diminishing-returns.md

 I've seen a lot of questions surface recently about diminishing returns --- what it is, how it is (or isn't) related to damage reduction, and what stats are and aren't affected.
 Let's break it down.

-Be warned: we're doing a deep dive into the theory of diminishing returns and damage reduction, there will be math.
+Be warned: we're doing a deep dive into the theory of diminishing returns and damage reduction.
+Here be ~~dragons~~ mathematics.

 ## What is diminishing returns?